Vanlalhriata/SocketTest/Readme.md

 My .NET sockets sandbox.

-In progress: A simple server-client setup.
+In progress: A simple server-client setup for LAN.